deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 20 years later, all these qualities are taken for granted.
 Users still hate slow, buggy, laggy, and messy software.
 But we've also grown to expect more of the companies we buy software from, as an increasing number violate the privacy of individuals and companies, exploit copyrighted material, and sell influence.
-"Good design" in 2024 respects users' autonomy, an ironic ouroboros of open source principles _defining quality design_, in the abstract, three decades after a time when open source was synonymous with user interfaces as hideous as the Gnutella config screen and GIMP.
+"Good design" in 2024 respects users' autonomy, an ironic ouroboros of open source principles _defining quality design_, in the abstract, three decades after a time when open source was synonymous with user interfaces as hideous as the Gnutella config screen or GIMP.

 But there was another design event which framed what quality design means today: the iPhone.
 Apple played no small part in elevating discourse surrounding the software design discipline throughout the 21st century.